Saji Cherian

-Saji Cheriyan (born 28 May 1965) is an Indian politician from Kerala.
-He currently serves as the Member of the Legislative Assembly (MLA) from Chengannur constituency.
-He was the former Minister for Fisheries, Culture and Youth Affairs (2021 – 2022) in the Second Vijayan ministry.Following a controversial speech in Mallappally in 2022 in which he spoke derisively of the Indian constitution, he resigned on July 6 amid mounting pressure from the opposition.
+Saji Cherian (born 28 May 1965) is an Indian politician from Kerala.
+He currently serves as the minister for fisheries, culture & youth affairs in the second Pinarayi Vijayan government and as the Member of the Legislative Assembly (MLA) from Chengannur constituency.
+He was also the former Minister for Fisheries, Culture and Youth Affairs (2021 – 2022) in the Second Vijayan ministry.
+Following a controversial speech in Mallappally in 2022 in which he spoke derisively of the Indian constitution, he resigned on 6 July amid mounting pressure from the opposition.
+He returned as the minister again on 4 January 2023 after the high court of Kerala rejected petition against him.

 Early life

 Saji Cherian was born on 28 May 1965 to T. T. Cherian and Sosamma Cherian.
 He hails from Kozhuvalloor in Alappuzha district of Kerala, India.
 He graduated from Bishop Moore College, Mavelikkara and Kerala Law Academy Law College, Thiruvananthapuram.